syenpark/syenpark.github.io/_posts/2018-06-08-essential-computer-science-knowledge.md

 - #### Database Infrastructure Fundamentals (Microsoft)
     [DBIfraFunda](https://courses.edx.org/courses/course-v1:Microsoft+DAT242x+2T2018/course/)

-Please feel free to share your any thoughts about my solusions and be willing to help me to improve them.
+Please feel free to share your any thoughts about this article and my solusions.
+This will be very helpful to me to improve myself.

 I also recommend this: [List of Awesome University Courses for Learning Computer Science](https://github.com/prakhar1989/awesome-courses#introduction-to-cs)